FrancesCoronel/personal-website-v3/site/content/adventures/2018-02-14-kapor-capital-interview.md

 Focusing on key job responsibilities and measurable skills needed — not proxies.
 As a head of People Ops at a tech company put it, "A degree from Stanford and a previous job at Google are not skills."

 Emphasizing actions, not words.
 We prioritize candidates who have experience building and managing diverse teams, or who have experience being an "only" in a professional or volunteer position.
-It’s amazing how quickly the "most qualified" candidates go to the bottom of the rankings if demonstrated experience with diverse teams is a requirement in the job description.
+It's amazing how quickly the "most qualified" candidates go to the bottom of the rankings if demonstrated experience with diverse teams is a requirement in the job description.

 Developing a diverse talent pool.
 We know openings for partners, principals, associates, and analysts occur infrequently in small firms like ours, so we decided to grow our own talent pool.
 Kapor Capital has worked with Management Leaders for Tomorrow for several years to recruit pre-MBA and MBA students from underrepresented backgrounds as Summer Associates.
 Several have gone on to full-time positions as investors in the industry.
 Our very own Brian Dixon was a Kapor Capital Summer Associate, prior to entering business school four years ago.
 Thereafter, he became a full-time Associate, then a Principal, and just a few months ago was named Partner.